edibotopic/stokes-law/README.md

 The simulation is coded using vanilla JavaScript, with particles rendered using the HTML `<canvas>` element.

-Sliders can be used to modify the variables of Stoke's Law and observe the changes in real-time.
+Sliders can be used to modify the variables of Stokes' Law and observe the changes in real-time.

 Buttons are provided to *restart* the simulation, show a brief *about* popup and access the *source* code.